PSI to Bar Converter

 Tire Pressure: PSI vs Bar Explained

-In Europe, Asia and most other regions, tire pressure is measured in Bar.
-If you drive a European vehicle or use a European tire pressure gauge, you will see Bar values instead of PSI.
-Common passenger car tire pressures range from 2.0 Bar to 2.5 Bar.
+In Europe, Asia and many other regions, tire pressure is often shown in Bar.
+A normal car tire pressure range is roughly 2.0 to 2.5 Bar.

 Who Uses PSI to Bar Conversion?